Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 As noted in the previous subsection this does not happen in the non-interacting case.
 The origin of this difference is depicted in Fig.~\ref{fig:traj}, and it can be traced back to the dressing of the quasiparticles velocities due to the interactions (see~\eqref{eq:vrhot}).
 In particular, Fig.~\ref{fig:traj} shows the possible trajectories of the quasiparticles forming entangled pairs, which are straight lines outside the light cone, while they are curved inside of it.

 Three different situations are possible: In the first one (see Fig.~\ref{fig:traj} (a)) the quasiparticles forming the entangled pair are in different subsystems at $t\to\infty$.
 Apart from the dressing of the velocities, this is the same situation observed in quenches from inhomogeneous initial states in free-fermion models, and in quenches from homogeneous initial states in interacting integrable ones.
 However, as shown in Figs.~\ref{fig:traj} (b) and (d), interactions can be so strong that the quasiparticles forming an entangled pair are in the same subsystem at $t\to\infty$.
 In particular, in the example depicted in Fig.~\ref{fig:traj} (b) both members of the entangled pair generated on the left chain are on the right one at $t\to\infty$, while the pair in Fig.~\ref{fig:traj} (d) is confined within the left chain where it originated.
-The latter configuration does not contribute to the entanglement because the quasiparticles are not share between the two chains at any point in time.
-This is reflected in the fact that $s_{n,0}(\lambda)=s_{n,0}(-\lambda)$ for the configurations in Fig.~\ref{fig:traj} (d).
-This is expected because these quasiparticles do not reach $x=0$.
+The latter configuration does not contribute to the entanglement.
+This happens because only the pairs that are shared between $A$ and $\bar A$ contribute to their mutual entanglement, and the pairs in Fig.~\ref{fig:traj} (d) are never shared.
 On the other hand the configuration in Figs.~\ref{fig:traj} (b) does contribute to~\eqref{eq:eprate}.
 Specifically, an entangled pair as in Fig.~\ref{fig:traj} (b) contributes to the entanglement until both members of the pair are in the right subsystem.
 This leads to the factor $\mathrm{sign}(\lambda)$ in~\eqref{eq:eprate}.
 An important remark is that the situation in Fig.~\ref{fig:traj} (b) occurs for ``slow'' quasiparticles, for which the dressing of the velocities is stronger~\cite{alba2019entanglement}.
-In particular, this is true for the bound states.
-Typically, the larger the bound-state size $n$, the smaller its group velocity.
-An interesting result is that for some inhomogeneous quench protocols by tuning the interaction strength, and hence the quasiparticles velocities, it is possible to completely suppress the contribution of the bound states to the entanglement dynamics and to transport in general.
+In particular, this is true for bound states.
+Indeed, typically, the larger the bound-state size $n$ is, the smaller is its group velocity.
+An interesting fact is that for some inhomogeneous quench protocols by tuning the interaction strength, and hence changing the quasiparticles velocities, it is possible to completely suppress the contribution of the bound states to the entanglement dynamics and to transport in general.
 In this case the scenario in Fig.~\ref{fig:traj} (d) holds for bound states with arbitrary $\lambda$.
 Moreover, there is a ``critical'' value of interactions strength below which bound-state transport is permitted.
 Interestingly, the critical interaction depends on the bound-state size $n$, and it decreases on increasing $n$.
 This means that by lowering the interaction strength it is possible to progressively allow for the transport of bound states with larger and larger $n$.
 These effects have been investigated in Ref.~\cite{alba2019towards} (see also Ref.~\cite{alba2018entanglement}).

 Let us finally discuss some numerical checks of~\eqref{eq:eprate}.
 We consider once again the XXZ Heisenberg spin chain, and focus on the initial state obtained by joining together the N\'eel and the tilted ferromagnetic states, which are defined as